gpurva/PEFT_FineTuned_FinBERT_Sentiment_Analysis/README.md

 ## Project Goal
 This project demonstrates fine-tuning of the FinBERT model using Low-Rank Adaptation (LoRA), a Parameter-Efficient Fine-Tuning (PEFT) method, to improve sentiment classification of financial news headlines.

+## ## Live Demo
+The model is live on Streamlit.
+Check out the llive app here: https://peftfinetunedfinbertsentimentanalysis-gauravpurva.streamlit.app/

 ## Dataset
 The dataset contains financial news headlines labeled with sentiment: